Hacker-Pschorr/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/http-traces-source.md

 * [Zipkin JSON v2](https://zipkin.io/zipkin-api/) and [OTLP/HTTP](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/protocol/otlp.md#otlphttp) are the only supported formats.
 * Traces up to 10,000 spans are supported.
 This includes metadata.
 Traces above 10,000 spans per trace may be throttled and/or the critical path by service may be inaccurate.
+* OTLP metrics (or logs) ingestion via this source is not supported.
+Please use [OTLP source](/docs/send-data/hosted-collectors/http-source/otlp/) if you plan to send more than just traces.

 ## Create an HTTP Traces Source